Travel guide

 • WhatsApp and Telegram over data.
 Calls through these apps consume much less than an international call.
 Configure them for high-quality calls only when you are on Wi-Fi.

-And the most important tip: A European regional plan covers all EEA countries; you don't need to change plans when crossing borders within the EU
+And the most important tip: a European regional plan covers all EEA countries; you don't need to change plans when crossing borders within the EU.

 Frequently asked questions